andreimargeloiu/Hospital-management-nodejs/README.md

 /app/getpatients |       	returns information about all patients in the system /app/getpatient/:hospitalNumber |	returns information about a specific patient /app/getrooms	| returns information about the rooms in the system

+# Known bugs
+Description
+1. On some mobiles devices (iPhone, iPad) assigning rooms to patients is not working because mobile browsers doesn’t interpret the double-click.
+Also, the user can’t enter the patient's page because of the same reason.
+However, on LG mobile devices this feature works.